Storing your snowboards, skis, and winter gear off-season.

 Store everything in one place.

-Once everything is clean, dry, and prepared for storage, put everything in one place so you are ready to go as soon as next season starts.
+Once everything is clean, dry, and prepared for storage in Colorado Springs, put everything in one place so you are ready to go as soon as next season starts.

 If you’re trying to store your skis or snowboards for more than a few weeks, then take these steps for effective ski and snowboard storage ideas.
 You will be happy you did when ski season arrives again.